ni/nilrt-docs/docs/source/clamav/clamav.rst

 All standard ``clamscan`` options can be passed to the wrapper script.

-The wrapper script automatically:
+The wrapper script automatically...

-- Creates temporary swap files (default size is 1024 MB) if system memory is insufficient (< 3GB)
+- creates temporary swap files (default size is 1024 MB) if system memory is small (< 3GB).
-- Passes through any additional ``clamscan`` options
+- passes through any additional ``clamscan`` options.

 Using clamscan Directly
 -----------------------